aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/DEPLOYMENT.md

 The calculator outputs emissions calculator outputs referenced in the data model section below.
 Outputs are written to Amazon DynamoDB and Amazon S3.
 You can review the outputs using the AWS console or AWS CLI:

-- DynamoDB: Navigate to DynamoDB in the AWS console.
+- Amazon DynamoDB: Navigate to Amazon DynamoDB in the AWS console.
 Look for a Database called `DataBase` and a table called `Table`
 - Amazon S3: Navigate to S3 in the console and look for a bucket called `BucketName`.
 This bucket contains all calculator outputs.

 You can also query this data using the GraphQL API detailed below.